 The distinguished literary critic John Sutherland wrote a book called Orwell’s Nose (2016), which he describes as a ‘pathological biography’, after he noticed just how heightened Orwell’s sense of smell is.
 He’s obviously a very sensitive child.
 You read the essay that he wrote about his prep school, ‘Such, Such Were the Joys’ (1952), and he’s practically fixated on smell and noxiousness.

 The thing one notices about Orwell a lot is his fastidiousness.
 He’s always going on about sweat; he’s always going on about smell; he’s always going on about dirt.
 It’s one of several obsessions that he clearly has from a very early part of his life that then begin to flow in a sort of unhindered tide through the novels.
 To give you another example, another obsession of Orwell’s that takes hold from an early age is rats.
-Rats are everywhere in his books.
+Rats are everywhere in Orwell’s books.
 There are loads of rats in Down and Out; in Burmese Days, whenever anyone gets buried there are already rats burrowing down deep underneath the graves.
 It reaches his highest point in Nineteen Eighty-Four when O’Brien threatens to release the cage full of starving rats on Winston’s face.

 “People were picking up rifles and shooting into the dark—all because Orwell had become so enraged by this rat that he blew its head off”